felladrin/uo-cliloc-to-json-converter/README.md

 ## Example of a Cliloc.json file

-Here is a [live version of a Cliloc.json](https://raw.githubusercontent.com/felladrin/uo-5.0.9.1-cliloc-ptb/master/Cliloc.json), being used to build a cliloc for brazilian portuguse.
+Here is a [live version of a Cliloc.json](https://raw.githubusercontent.com/felladrin/uo-5.0.9.1-cliloc-ptb/master/Cliloc.json), that is being used to build a brazilian portuguese cliloc.

 ## Requirements